Standard Customs Allowances

 The European Union Member States

-For those of you who may not be familiar with the 28 countries in the EU, they are: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, the UK (until 2019).
+For those of you who may not be familiar with the 28 countries in the EU, they are: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, the UK (in a transition period until the end of 2020).

-There are certain territories which are associated with EU member states, like the Canary Islands, Gibraltar, and the Channel Islands, but which are not part of the EU for tax purposes, so you can buy Duty Free when travelling between them and the 28 EU members in either direction.
+There are certain territories which are associated with EU member states but aren’t part of the EU for tax purposes.
+These include places like the Canary Islands, Gibraltar, and the Channel Islands.
+Therefore, you can buy Duty Free when travelling between them and the 28 EU members in either direction.

 Switzerland, Norway, and Iceland are the only Western European countries not in the EU.

 The U.S. Value Allowance in Detail

-If you’re an American, you probably already know that the US value allowance, or personal exemption, is a bit complicated, but it’d be worth your while to familiarize yourself with it.
+If you’re an American, you probably already know that the US value allowance, or personal exemption, is a bit complicated.
+Howver, it’d be worth your while to familiarize yourself with it.
 It’s a lot more generous than most other countries.
 If you’re interested, Read More

-The US Customs and Border Protection (CBP) website is not the easiest one to navigate, but the following extract summarizes the exemption for the majority of returning residents:
+The US Customs and Border Protection (CBP) website is not the easiest one to navigate, and it’s become worse.
+The following extract from the previous version summarizes the exemption for most returning residents:

 “For instance, if you are returning from countries other than the Caribbean countries or U.S. insular possession you are entitled to an $800 duty-free exemption and the next $1,000 worth of the goods you purchased is subject to a flat rate of 3%.
 If the value exceeds $1,800, the remaining duty will be determined based on duty rates in the harmonized tariff schedule, which are generally between 0-10% (except for clothing and textiles, which can be much higher, up to 25%).”

-In addition, U.S. Customs permits a joint family declaration to take advantage of the flat duty rate no matter which family member owns the given item, with no age limit specified, as noted in this extract from the same web page:
+In addition, U.S. Customs permits a joint family declaration to take advantage of the flat duty rate.
+It doesn’t matter matter which family member owns the given item, with no age limit specified.
+This extract from another CPB webpage describes the concept: